The Madras drink is a simple cocktail with vodka, cranberry juice, orange juice and lime garnish.

 Madras Cocktail Origin and Siblings

 As I mentioned above, the Madras is a spruced up version of the earlier Caper Codder.
 While still a somewhat popular drink, it is not ordered nearly as much as we did back in the 80’s when it was pretty much a “go-to” drink, especially among the ladies.
 It is rumored toe be named after Madras Plaid, and that was also the hey day of the preppy and they sure loved wearing plaid.
+As it is named after the fabric, the drink is also pronounced “Mad-ris”.

 How to Make a Madras Drink